-AASB 101.106 provides that entities have a choice to present the required reconciliations for each component of Other Comprehensive Income ('OCI') either (a) in the Statement of Changes in Equity; or (b) in the Notes to the Financial Statements (AASB 101.106(d)(ii) and AASB 101.106A).
-These example financial statements present the reconciliations for each component of Other Comprehensive Income in the Notes to the Financial Statements.
+AASB 101.106 provides that entities have a choice to present the required reconciliations for each component of Other Comprehensive Income (OCI) either:

+- In the statement of changes in equity; or - b In the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).

+These Example Financial Statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements.
 This reduces duplicated disclosures and presents more clearly the overall changes in equity.